rcmaniac25/stethoscope/Docs/Tasks.md

 ## Tasks

 What needs to get done.
 Should make some of them tickets... (some of these may be trains-of-thought)
-- Stat gathering and benchmarks (either with an API or just rigging it to get me stats remove the code after)
 - Acquire bigger logs (I'm testing on like a 6 line file...
 I have files in the GB range, but that might be too big for now, so I need something smaller.
 Note: can't post these...)
     - See how long these take to parse, and see where we can speed up processing (background threads?
 Queues?)
 	- May have to rewrite IPrinter or change names of PrinterFactory so IOPrinter doesn't "wait" for a specific thread's stream to finish before (starting to) printing the next thread